OwenFeik/spells/README.md

 are undesired they can be removed by deleting and recreating the relevant skills.

+Plain skill checks can be performed by using that skills three letter prefix, for example `sc int a` to perform an intelligence check with advantage.

 ### Using Trackers

 Once you have created a character, you can use "trackers".
 These are simple